Augustus Buchel: Early life and career

-Move to the United States

-In late 1845, Büchel emigrated with the Adelsverein to the Republic of Texas (which shortly thereafter was admitted to the United States as the state of Texas), where he settled in the town of Indianola and dropped the umlaut from his last name, which became Buchel.
+In late 1845, Büchel emigrated with the Adelsverein to Port Lavaca, Texas, where he settled in the town of Indianola and dropped the umlaut from his last name, which became Buchel.
 His emigration from Germany may have been due to his killing of a man in a duel, as Buchel had a reputation for dueling.

+Mexican–American War

-In May 1846, after U.S. Army General Zachary Taylor called for volunteers to fight in the Mexican–American War, Buchel raised a company in the First Regiment of Texas Foot Rifles.
+In May 1846, after United States Army General Zachary Taylor called for volunteers to fight in the Mexican–American War, Buchel raised a company in the 1st Texas Foot Riflemen.
 Buchel would serve as the company's captain and was later promoted to the rank of major.
 During the Battle of Buena Vista, Buchel served as Taylor's aide-de-camp, and he was later recognized for his bravery during the battle.
 Following the war, U.S. President Franklin Pierce named Buchel as the customs collector for Port Lavaca, Texas, and Buchel also engaged in business dealings in Corpus Christi.
 During the Crimean War, Buchel led a company, and during the Cortina Troubles in 1859, Buchel organized volunteers in Indianola, though they never saw military action.

 American Civil War

-At the beginning of the American Civil War, Buchel sided with the Confederate States of America and joined the Texas Militia.
-By late 1861, Buchel was promoted to lieutenant colonel in the Third Texas Infantry (also known as Luckett's regiment) and was stationed in South Texas.
-However, in 1863, Buchel became the colonel for the First Texas Cavalry Regiment and participated in military action along the Texas Gulf Coast, patrolling the land between the San Bernard River and the Caney Creek.
+At the beginning of the American Civil War, Buchel sided with the Confederacy and joined the Texas Militia.
+By late 1861, Buchel was promoted to lieutenant colonel in the 3d Texas Infantry Regiment (also known as Luckett's regiment) and was stationed in South Texas.
+However, in 1863, Buchel became the colonel for the 1st Texas Cavalry Regiment and participated in military action along the Texas Gulf Coast, patrolling the land between the San Bernard River and the Caney Creek.

 The regiment was later relocated to Louisiana due to the possibility of an American invasion of Texas through that state.
 In early 1864, Buchel was appointed as a brigadier general, though this appointment was never confirmed.
 On April 9, 1864, Buchel led his troops in the Battle of Pleasant Hill, during which he was mortally wounded.
-He was taken to nearby Mansfield, Louisiana, where he died several days later on April 15.
+He was taken to nearby Mansfield, Louisiana, where he died several days later on April 12.
 Buchel was initially buried in Mansfield, but later a detachment from his regiment relocated his remains to the Texas State Cemetery in the state's capital of Austin.
 A memorial was held at the cemetery and a eulogy was given by Texas Lieutenant Governor Fletcher Stockdale.